 Who Should Acquire HOA Insurance?

 Anyone that lives in a house or condo that has a homeowner’s association is likely paying towards an HOA insurance policy through fees they pay.
-It is the responsibility of the homeowner’s association to acquire HOA insurance or a master policy.
+It is the responsibility of the homeowner’s association to acquire HOA insurance or an HOA master policy.

 However, individual homeowners should continue to protect their private property with personal homeowner’s insurance or a condo insurance policy.
 Standard homeowner’s insurance will generally cover the interior and exterior of a property.